 The construction of the waste-to-energy project started in March 2013, and was completed in 2017.

 The Amager Bakke waste-to-energy plant burns waste collected from 500,000 – 700,000 inhabitants and 46,000 companies in and around Copenhagen.
 Designed to utilise 100% energy content of the waste, the plant achieved an energy efficiency of 107%.

 The plant has more than 25% more energy output than the old plant, which is Europe’s oldest waste-to-energy plant.
 It generates steam at a temperature of 440°C and with a pressure of 70 bars, doubling the electrical efficiency compared to the old plant.

 The total quantity of wastes and biomass burned was 357,000t and 443,000t in 2017 and 2018, respectively.
 The total energy production stood at 900,000 MWh and 1,259,000MWh in 2017 and 2018, respectively.

 The use of stone wool has allowed temperature regulation, flood defences and economic viability for the project.
 The stone wools are mostly used around the pipes.

 Technology at the Danish waste-to-energy plant

 The mechanical design of DynaGrate offers optimised combustion of the waste fuel with its capacity to process a variety of waste materials, including metal.
-It also involves reduces maintenance cost with its wear zone consisting of steel tubes.
-In addition, the movable grate parts do not come in contact with each other, which further reduces maintenance costs.
+It also reduces maintenance cost with its wear zone consisting of steel tubes.
+In addition, the movable grate parts do not come in contact with each other, which further reduces the maintenance costs.

 Contractors involved with the Amager Bakke CHP